MileHacker Logo

 Mobile & eSIM

 • Consider an Airalo eSIM for easier activation.
-A VPN connects to many international websites and apps (Google services, Facebook, Instagram, WhatsApp) due to China's "Great Firewall."
+A VPN connects to a lot of foreign websites and apps (Google services, Facebook, Instagram, WhatsApp) due to China's "Great Firewall."
 Set this up before arrival.
 Portable Wi-Fi devices from Solis Wi-Fi are another option.

 • Mandarin Chinese (Putonghua) is the official language.
 Very limited English is spoken outside major international hotels or tourist sites in larger cities.
 Rosetta Stone a language learning option.